Part 3 of 3

 Northeast Harbor

-Northeast Harbor is a very small, upscale community with a small "downtown" area that has some shops certainly worth a look.
-For those of you who know what I'm talking about, this town is "East Hampton" to Bar Harbor's "Montauk".
+Northeast Harbor is a very small, upscale community with a 2-block downtown area that has some shops certainly worth a look.
 The harbor itself is beautiful and the launch point for some of the National Park Service's tours.
-The Asticou Gardens in Northeast Harbor are really beautiful and worth a visit.
+The Asticou Gardens in Northeast Harbor are quite beautiful and worth a visit.

 Where To Stay